csc-training/summerschool/gpu-hip/docs/05-multi-gpu.md

     * The device resources are allocated per context
 * By default, one context per device per process in HIP (since CUDA 4.0)
     * Threads of the same process share the primary context (for each device)
-* HIP supports explicit context management whereas OpenMP do not
+* HIP supports explicit context management whereas OpenMP does not

 # Selecting device